- About Us

-Ellora Caves are artistically built group of caves, which are situated at 26 Km North of Aurangabad district, Ellora Cave Road, Verul, Maharashtra.
-It has 34 caves extended over the area of more than 2 km.
+Ellora Caves are an artistically built group of caves, which are situated 26 Km North of Aurangabad district, Ellora Cave Road, Verul, Maharashtra.
+It has 34 caves extending over an area of more than 2 km.
 The caves were carved out of the vertical rocks of the Charanandri hills and they are the perfect example of rock-cut architecture of India.
-It contains Buddhist Chaityas, Viharas, Jain and Hindu temples.
-It is divided in three parts, Buddhist caves, Hindu Caves and Jain caves, which were built in different centuries.
-The caves have more exquisite sculptures than those at Ajanta but have slightly less dramatic setting.
+It contains Buddhist Chaityas, Viharas, Jain, and Hindu temples.
+It is divided into three parts, Buddhist caves, Hindu Caves, and Jain caves, which were built in different centuries.
+The caves have more exquisite sculptures than those at Ajanta but have slightly less dramatic settings.

-The Buddhist caves are also known as Vishvakarma caves, which are the earliest one of the Ellora caves.
-All the caves except cave number 10 were monasteries (Viharas) used for communal rituals, meditation, study, eating and sleeping.
-When you progress from south to the north the caves become steadily larger and more elaborately decorated.
+The Buddhist caves are also known as Vishvakarma caves, which are the earliest of the Ellora caves.
+All the caves except cave number 10 were monasteries (Viharas) used for communal rituals, meditation, study, eating, and sleeping.
+When you progress from south to north the caves become steadily larger and more elaborately decorated.
 To enjoy the visit to its maximum, one should visit these caves during monsoon when the stream is filled with rainwater and the entire area is covered with lush green.
-The local visitors and international tourists are attracted to visit this historical place just to have a glance at the true beauty of the mother nature.
+Local visitors and international tourists are attracted to visit this historical place just to have a glance at the true beauty of mother nature.

-In ancient times, it was known as “Verul” and through the centuries to the present day it has attracted pilgrims continuously.
-The Ellora caves are the bear witness to the integration of three great religions (Buddhism, Brahminism and Jainism) of the ancient India.
-It illustrates the ancient India's dominant characteristic of Tolerance.
-It is a unique artistic creation with rock-cut architecture which is devoted to the Buddhism, Hinduism and Jainism, the three great religions of ancient India.
-Every year near about 1 million tourists visit this UNESCO's World Heritage Site.
-Daily it remains open from 9am to 5:30pm and on every Tuesday remains closed.
+In ancient times, it was known as “Verul” and through the centuries to the present day, it has attracted pilgrims continuously.
+The Ellora caves bear witness to the integration of three great religions (Buddhism, Brahminism, and Jainism) of ancient India.
+It illustrates ancient India's dominant characteristic of Tolerance.
+It is a unique artistic creation with rock-cut architecture which is devoted to Buddhism, Hinduism, and Jainism, the three great religions of ancient India.
+Every year about 1 million tourists visit this UNESCO World Heritage Site.
+Daily it remains open from 9 am to 5:30 pm and every Tuesday remains closed.